nrd10/ProgramofStudyWebApp/README.md

 Independent Study courses can be used towards a student's program of study.

 # Management Commands
+Django has a built in API to allow for developers to build their own admin.py management commands.
+These commands allow for the automation of certain administrative functions.
+Specifically, scripts can be written to automate the population of tables in the database.
+Custom management commands were built to allow for the automatic population of data tables every time the web application was spun up in Docker.
+The following commands were built to populate our database initially so administrators did not have to do so manually.
+These commands are run in Docker when our `web` Docker container is spun up:
+1. *addgroups.py*: This command creates distinct Groups for students, advisors, administrators, and DGS accounts.
+Each Group is then given a subset of different permissions that allows each Group to have access to a different set of functions in the web application.
+The command finally adds these Groups to the Groups table in the database.
+2. *coursetypes.py*: This commands adds the two types of Course Categories used in the web application to the Course Type table:
+a) Elective b) Technical Elective.
+This command automates adding these two data rows to the Course Type table.
+3. *firstuser.py*: This command automates the creation of a superuser command that is used to login to the Django Admin Interface.
+It makes use of the `password` environment variable to set the password of the superuser account.
+The username is set as **superuser**.

 # Asynchronous & Background Tasks
 Some functionalities, such as the mass import of Courses into the database through the Custom Admin Interface, take more than